How to Create Legally Compliant Workplace Policies?

 Engage Employees in the Process

-Creating workplace policies should not just be a job for management.
+Secondly, creating workplace policies should not just be a job for management.
 Involving employees in the process can lead to better acceptance and understanding.
-Employees have insights about daily operations that can help create realistic policies.
+Furthermore, employees have insights about daily operations that can help create realistic policies.

 Draft Clear and Concise Policies